Sexocorporel

 In couple relationships, whether one or both partners are neurodivergent, misunderstandings often arise.
 Different needs and perceptions can feel like distance or disconnection over time, without anyone being at fault.
 In our work together, we focus on building mutual understanding and finding an approach that feels right for both of you.

 The work is resource-oriented.
 I start with whatever is on your mind right now.
+I attended the conference 'Neurodivergence and Gender Identity in Childhood and Adolescence' (visoparents, 2026).
+I will be attending the 'EFT and ADHD' continuing education course in December 2026.

 In the initial session, I'm happy to explain which methods might suit your situation and what you can expect.